 Fascinating facts – imagine having a wealth of facts and geological information fed to you at the right moment by an expert geologist.
 Many times I’ve visited places of historical and geological significance without the benefit of a guide and each time my experience was inferior because of it.
 What’s the point in staring at rocks if you don’t know anything about how the canyon got there, how big it is, the river’s role in it’s creation, pop culture and for those who love a bit of gore, the death stats (for example, more than one man has met his maker taking a wazz over the edge after a few too many beers).

-Someone to take your picture (if you’re a solo traveller) – I recently wrote about some of the downsides of travelling solo and horrible, too-many-chins selfies was one of those disadvantages.
+Someone to take your picture (if you’re a solo traveller) – I recently wrote about some of the downsides of travelling solo, which can be lonely, especially when eating out alone.
+And that’s before we get to horrible, too-many-chins selfies.
 It may seem silly out of context to promote the benefit of an on hand photographer as a reason for taking a tour to the Grand Canyon, but when get to the canyon and realise no matter how hard you try, an arm-length shot simply won’t do, you’ll agree with me on this one.

 Source (and carry) your lunch!
 There’s one thing that’s guaranteed the world over – the expense and mediocrity of the food at famous sights.
 Instead of cramming crappy fried food in my mouth at one of the Grand Canyon eateries, I was treated to a delicious roast beef deli sandwich and gourmet picnic complete with pasta salad, fruit, pickles and crisps (chips) all laid out with proper plates, napkins and silverware.
 And the lazy-lump that I am, I was kinda glad I didn’t have to carry it.